tw3lveparsecs/azure-mcp-copilot-workshop/exercises/05-azure-monitor/README.md

    Write a KQL query to count events by computer name in the Heartbeat table for the last 24 hours
    ```

-### Exercise 5.5: Analyzing Logs with KQL
+### Exercise 5.5: Analysing Logs with KQL

 1. Ask Copilot to help you analyze logs:
    ```
    How can I use KQL to find errors in my logs?
    ```
-2. Based on Copilot's guidance, create and execute a query to find errors
-3. Learn about visualizing data:
+2. Learn about visualising data:
    ```
-   How can I visualize time-series data using KQL?
+   How can I visualise time-series data using KQL?
    ```

 ## Challenge Exercise

 Create a script that:

-1. Connects to a Log Analytics workspace
+1. Create Azure resources that connects to a Log Analytics workspace
-2. Runs multiple KQL queries to analyze different aspects of your environment
+2. Runs multiple KQL queries to analyse different aspects of your environment
 3. Saves the results to JSON files for further analysis

 Ask GitHub Copilot to help you create this script.